 Membership Categories and Benefits

 State membership is open to full-time employees from the departments or agencies having primary responsibility for the provision and management of information technology resources including services, products, engineering and procurement for state agencies and public institutions.
 Each state designates one delegate to act on its behalf, casting a vote at the annual business meeting or representing the state in other association business.
 State members have the opportunity to serve in leadership positions as national executive board officers, regional leaders or committee members.
-State membership dues include two registrations to a regional seminar and the annual conference.
+State membership dues include three registrations to a regional seminar and the annual conference.

 Associate membership is open to any governmental department, agency, board or public institution with responsibility for, or an executive interest in information technology.
 This membership is held in the name of the particular entity, which is asked to designate a primary contact.